-Today, the University has more than 100 buildings, a total enrollment that has averaged more than 10,000 the past 10 years, a full-time faculty of 727 and assets of \$2.5 billion - including an endowment of \$1.3 billion (market value, May 31, 2013).
-Offering only a handful of degree programs at its 1915 opening, the University presently awards baccalaureate degrees in more than 80 programs through five undergraduate schools and a wide variety of graduate degrees through those and one professional school.
+Today, the University has more than 100 buildings, a total enrollment that has averaged more than 10,000 the past 10 years, a full-time faculty of 736 and assets of \$2.6 billion - including an endowment of \$1.5 billion (market value, May 31, 2014).

+Offering only a handful of degree programs at its 1915 opening, the University presently awards baccalaureate degrees in more than 90 programs through six undergraduate schools and a wide variety of graduate degrees through those and one professional school.

-Of the 10,929 students enrolled for the 2013 fall term, 6,357 were undergraduates and 4,572 were graduate students.
-The full-time equivalent enrollment was 6,271 for undergraduates and 3,176 for graduate students.
+Of the 11,272 students enrolled for the 2014 fall term, 6,391 were undergraduates and 4,881 were graduate students.
+The full-time equivalent enrollment was 6,363 for undergraduates and 3,490 for graduate students.

-Nearly all the students in SMU's first class came from Dallas County, but now 50 percent of the University's undergraduate student body comes from outside Texas.
+Nearly all the students in SMU's first class came from Dallas County, but now more than 50 percent of the University's undergraduate student body comes from outside Texas.
 In a typical school year, students come to SMU from every state; from more than 100 foreign countries; and from all races, religions and economic levels.

-Undergraduate enrollment is 51 percent female.
-Graduate and professional enrollment is 42 percent female.
+Undergraduate enrollment is 50 percent female.
+Graduate and professional enrollment is 45 percent female.

 A majority of SMU undergraduates receive some form of financial aid.
-In 2013-2014, 75 percent of first-year students received some form of financial aid, and 35 percent of first-year students received need-based financial aid.
+In 2014-2015, 72 percent of first-year students received some form of financial aid, and 28 percent of first-year students received need-based financial aid.

 Management of the University is vested in a Board of Trustees of civic, business and religious leaders - Methodist and non-Methodist.
-The founders' first charge to SMU was that it become not necessarily a great Methodist university, but a great university.
+The founders' first charge to SMU was that it becomes not necessarily a great Methodist university, but a great university.